gkorpal/latex-vim-tutorial/README.md

 ```

 The only configuration I do here is some visual tweaks, because the default look of links is… not great.
-The `caption` package only fixes an issue where clicking a link to a figure jumps the pdf to the caption instead of the figure itself.
+The `caption` package simply fixes an issue where clicking a link to a figure jumps the pdf to the caption instead of the figure itself.

 ### cleveref